MiaKC/MiaKC/README.md

 I am a hobbyist game developer, working in Godot Engine with GDscript.
 My current game development project is an untitled business simulator about making and selling jams.
 I have a few finished games, but I hope to make this one the first that is worthy of publishing.

-In my free time I am also a musician and songwriter.
-I play guitar, bass, assorted string instruments, keyboards, drums/percussion, and vocals
+In my free time I am also a musician/songwriter.

 -----